robertpiosik/CodeWebChat/README.md

 ## Introduction

-👨‍⚖️ **Respect to chatbots' Terms of Use**
+👨‍⚖️ **Chatbot initializations with respect to TOS**

-Code Web Chat helps you use your favorite coding web tools like ChatGPT's projects.
-The idea to initialize chatbots is borrowed from [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) and because there is no further automation once the prompt is sent, by using CWC you're not violating their Terms of Use.
-Contributors should not submit pull requests implementing further chat automations of any kind, as these will be kindly rejected.
+CWC lets you use your favorite chatbot's projects/spaces feature for coding.
+The idea of submitting messages was inspired by [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) (thank you!) and is supported by many out of the box via URL search param `?q=`, therefore this is standard practice.
+Because chatbot's Terms of Service prohibit automated output extraction, the tool never does that—a click on _APPLY RESPONSE_ button is required, and it's an alias for the default Copy button with a signal to CWC to read the clipboard.

 🧐 **The limitations of LLMs**